apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ### Dataset and model for image classification

-You will need to create or download images, and place them into this directory called `IMAGES_DIR`.
+You will need to create or download images, and place them into your `IMAGES_DIR` directory.
 One popular dataset is from [ImageNet](https://www.image-net.org/).
 Please follow their instructions to download the images.
 - **Required**: A path to a file called `IMAGE_FILE_NAMES` that contains the absolute paths of each of the images in `IMAGES_DIR` on which you want to run image segmentation.
 For example:
 ```
 /absolute/path/to/image1.jpg